 What are ESE pods, hmm.
-There are a few olden concerns that have remained unanswered considering that time began, such as what is the significance of life, if a tree tips over in a forest & & there’s no one there to hear it does it make a noise, and the number of celebrations truly go on at no. 10 on a weekly basis?
+There are a few olden concerns that have remained unanswered considering that time began, such as what is the significance of life, if a tree tips over in a forest & & there’s no one there to hear it does it make a noise, and the number of celebrations actually go on at no. 10 on a weekly basis?

 The response to the tree in the forest one, by the way, is that if there’s nobody there to hear it, the other trees wet themselves laughing at the bad luck of the tree who tipped over.
 This fact is suggested by quantum physics.
 Probably.